kcaisley/frida/docs/usage.md

 so xACT extracts the fabricated connectivity.

-The FRIDA-2 targets regenerate their CDAC GDS and ideal per-chunk MOM source network from the target's `CdacParams` and PDK rules, then perform strict block substitution in `build/frida-2-template.gds`.
+The FRIDA-2 targets regenerate their CDAC GDS and ideal per-chunk MOM source network from the target's `CapArrayConfig` and PDK rules, then perform strict block substitution in `build/frida-2-template.gds`.
 The assembler requires identical database units, boundaries, pin names, pin positions, and pin shapes.
 It never edits, moves, or reroutes layout; any required template adjustment is made